ethantkoenig/lotsoffiles2/bible/kt/soul.md

 * The terms "soul" and "spirit" may be two different concepts, or they may be two terms that refer to the same concept.
 * When a person dies, his soul leaves his body.
 * The word "soul" is sometimes used figuratively to refer to the whole person.
-For example, "the soul who sins" means, "the person who sins" and "my soul is tired" means,"I am tired."
+For example, "the soul who sins" means "the person who sins" and "my soul is tired" means,"I am tired."

 ## Translation Suggestions: ##

 * The term "soul" could also be translated as "inner self" or "inner person."
-* In some contexts, "my soul" could be translated as, "I" or "me."
+* In some contexts, "my soul" could be translated as "I" or "me."
 * Usually the phrase "the soul" can be translated as "the person" or "he" or "him," depending on the context.
-* Some languages might only have one word for translating the terms "soul" and "spirit."
+* Some languages might only have one word for the concepts "soul" and "spirit."
-* In Hebrews 4:12, the figurative phrase, "dividing soul and spirit" could mean, "deeply discerning or exposing the inner person."
+* In Hebrews 4:12, the figurative phrase "dividing soul and spirit" could mean "deeply discerning or exposing the inner person."

 (See also: [spirit](../kt/spirit.md))